 I live for pastries.
 I’ve said many times before that I would survive off them if I could.
 In fact, I considered doing that in Paris, which is probably why I gained like 10 pounds in six weeks. #worthit

 Pierre Hermé: If you want the best macarons, head here.
-Ladurée is overrated in my opinion and the macarons here are delicious with inventive and fresh flavours.
+In my opinion, Ladurée is overrated and the macarons at Pierre Hermé are delicious with inventive and fresh flavors.
 I dream about these babies.
 Find stores at 185 Rue Vaugirard and 4 Rue Cambon.

 Stohrer: For great eclairs, head to this slightly touristy spot on 51 Rue Montorgueil!